-Keeping track of all the dietary and lifestyle changes that you should make to reverse prediabetes can be quite overwhelming, if not completely daunting.
+Keeping track of all the dietary and lifestyle changes that you should make to reverse prediabetes can be quite overwhelming.
 That’s where a nutritionist or dietitian will come in handy.

-An appointment with a qualified dietitian can place you on the right track to reversing prediabetes.
-They can help you draft a clear weight-loss plan that’s tailored to your specific situation.
+An appointment with a board-certified dietitian - a food and nutrition expert - can place you on the right track to reversing prediabetes.
+They can help you draft a clear lifestyle plan that’s tailored to your specific situation.

 If you have a food sensitivity or a digestive disorder like Crohn's disease, IBS, or lactose intolerance, a dietitian has the right tools and know-how to guide you through the process of reversing prediabetes without worsening the condition.